risc0/kailua/book/src/setup.md

 ## Configuration

-Once your installation is successful, you should be able to run the following command to fetch the configuration parameters of your rollup instance:
+Once your installation is successful, you should be able to run the following command to fetch the Kailua configuration parameters for your rollup instance:

 ```shell
 kailua-cli config --op-node-url [YOUR_OP_NODE_URL] --op-geth-url [YOUR_OP_GETH_URL] --eth-rpc-url [YOUR_ETH_RPC_URL]